muneebmemon/Bootstrap-Portfolio/README.md

-# Bootstrap-Portfolio
+# Simple Portfolio using Bootstrap

-This portfolio was built using Bootstrap 3.3.
-It has 3 main pages Bio, Portfolio and Contact.
-Bio page has my biography, Portfolio section contains my portfolio and projects while Contact page has a form to contact me.
+This portfolio was built using Bootstrap.
+It has the BIO page which contains a short bio of me, Portfolio page which showcase my different projects and Contact page for contacting me.
+It also has CONNECT ME section with different ways to connect with me.

 ## Technologies used

 - Javascript
 - CSS
 - HTML
-- Bootstrap 3.3
+- Bootstrap 3